NVIDIA/aistore/docs/auth_validation.md

 ## Cluster Key

 The cluster key adds an additional security layer for intra-cluster HTTP redirects by applying HMAC-SHA256 signatures.
-It is controlled separately from user authentication using the `auth.cluster_key.enabled` setting.
+It is controlled separately from user authentication using the `auth.intra_cluster.enabled` setting.

 Once enabled, the primary proxy creates a signing key, versioned and kept in memory, and propagates it cluster-wide through [metasync](/docs/ha.md).
 Proxies sign all redirect URLs after validating the caller's token, while receiving nodes verify those signatures before executing redirected operations.
 This ensures that only authorized, properly routed internal redirects are accepted by AIS targets.

 Configuration values:
-  - `auth.cluster_key.enabled`: Enable cluster key generation, signing, and target validation
+- `auth.intra_cluster.enabled`: Enable signing and verification of protected intra-cluster requests
-  - `auth.cluster_key.ttl`: TTL for the cluster key
+- `auth.intra_cluster.ttl`: TTL for request signatures; `0s` means no expiration
-  - `auth.cluster_key.nonce_window`: How much clock skew to tolerate between nodes
+- `auth.intra_cluster.nonce_window`: How much clock skew to tolerate between nodes
-  - `auth.cluster_key.rotation_grace`: How long to accept old and new keys during rotation
+- `auth.intra_cluster.rotation_grace`: How long to accept old and new signing keys during rotation